 The Transcendental Meditation technique is individually taught by a professionally trained teacher who is able to lead a person through the experience of transcending in a completely natural way.

 This technique is taught step-by-step during four consecutive meetings.
 This is followed by a detailed support and follow up program over the next six months to ensure the correct practice.

-The first step, however, is simply to attend a free info talk.
+The first step, however, is simply to attend a free info seminar.

 Do you have 90 minutes to discover how everything can change

-To understand how a simple technique can provide so many benefits, sign up for the free info talk that are organized around the country.
+To understand how a simple technique can provide so many benefits, sign up for the free informational seminar that are organized around the country.
 Just fill out the form below, or select your nearest city on the map below.
 You will be able to:

 - Meet a certified TM teacher